eliasdejong/viperlith/docs/HTML_STREAMING.md

 Oh you're still here?
 Unfortunately, a lot of developers are scared of doing this and bring up performance as a concern.
 First: have you actually measured and found it to be a problem?

 To understand Datastar's approach, the [Tao of Datastar](https://data-star.dev/guide/the_tao_of_datastar) is a great starting point.
-Datastar was born out of a desire for performance and sanity, by someone who was not traditionally a web developer.
+Datastar was created out of a desire for performance and sanity, by someone who was not traditionally a web developer.
 Therefore, the performance question is answered as follows: If your server is too slow to render a view for every update, then your architecture is wrong.
 There is nothing fundamentally preventing you from building a system that produces a template in a reasonable amount of time.
 Unfortunately, the industry has a habit to buy into complex solutions that "scale", usually by layering more services and gluing them together.
 As an example, here is the ["References architecture" for Worpress on AWS](https://docs.aws.amazon.com/whitepapers/latest/best-practices-wordpress/reference-architecture.html).
 Wordpress mind you, a static site CMS.
 Each service adds more latency, more overhead and more headaches.
 To be completely truthful, 97% of CRUD apps can run on a Linux box running a binary with SQLite.
 The "Just use Postgres" meme should really be "Just use SQLite".

 **Coming up: How CQRS combined with SQLite supercharges your database performance to new heights**

 Whatever your current interpretation is, you might need to re-calibrate your intuition about database performance.
 For starters: [SQLite can reach over a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html) and scales near-linearly with core count for read queries.
 The primary techniques employed are fast local NVMe storage (directly slotted in the motherboard, no SAN networked storage that every cloud vendor sells you), batched transactions and **having only a single writer** (more on that later).
-All of these factors combine in a non-linear ways to achieve a level of performance that exceeds most people's expectations.
-The majority of gains are achieved by placing the data close to where it is needed.
+All of these factors combine in non-linear ways to achieve a level of performance that exceeds many's expectations.
+Most gains are achieved by placing the data close to where it is needed.

 To summarize, full-page rebuilds are faster than you think, provided your database and web server are also fast, which they should be.